hrefjeff/docker-from-scratch/README.md

 # Virtual Workshop: Docker from Scratch

-Aaron powell's (the creator of this demo) has a presentation that can be found [here](github.com/arronpowell/docker-from-scratch).
+Aaron powell (the creator of this demo) has a presentation that can be found [here](github.com/arronpowell/docker-from-scratch).
 This code is 3 years old, however the concepts behind containers still apply today.

 ## Overview